NKapelle/NKapelle.github.io/_pages/publications.md

 Kapelle, N., & Monden, C. Transitory or chronic?
 Gendered loneliness trajectories over widowhood and separation in older age. *Revise and resubmit*.

+Kapelle, N., Frémeaux, N., Leturcq, M., & Lersch, P. M. The cohabitation wealth premium: Comparing France, and East and West Germany. *Revise and resubmit*.

 Nutz, T., Tisch, D., & Kapelle, N. Gendered   pathways to   wealth:   The   self-assessed   relevance   of   different accumulation channels across the wealth distribution. *Under review*.

-Kapelle, N., Frémeaux, N., Leturcq, M., & Lersch, P. M. The cohabitation wealth premium: Comparing France, and East and West Germany. *Under review*.

 Kapelle, N., & Weiland, A. The intra-couple gap in retiree’s financial resources: Its extent and predictors across Eastern and Western Germany. *Under review*